- January 25, 2023

 Platform as a Service - PaaS – the new line of defense

-While taking appropriate measures to secure user access may address some of your SaaS vendor’s security limitations, it may not provide the level of protection you want or need.
+While taking appropriate measures to secure user access may address some of your SaaS vendor’s security limitations, it may not provide the level of protection you want or need from Saas data breaches.
 This is especially the case for organizations concerned with the potential liabilities associated with privacy regulations and data-subject rights.
 Consider bypassing the increasingly antiquated limitations of SaaS solutions and, instead, look at PaaS (platform as a service) cloud offerings.

 PaaS vs. SaaS